Harold Ackroyd: Ypres

-The 6th Battalion of the Royal Berkshire Regiment was fighting in The third battle of Ypres, known as the Battle of Passchendaele, which commenced on 31 July 1917 when the following deed took place for which he received 23 separate recommendations for the Victoria Cross, and which was subsequently awarded:
+The 6th Battalion of the Royal Berkshire Regiment was fighting in the Third Battle of Ypres, known as the Battle of Passchendaele, which commenced on 31 July 1917 when the following deed took place for which he received 23 separate recommendations for the Victoria Cross, and which was subsequently awarded:

 For most conspicuous bravery.
 During recent operations Capt.
 Ackroyd displayed the greatest gallantry and devotion to duty.
 Utterly regardless of danger, he worked continuously for many hours up and down and in front of the line tending the wounded and saving the lives of officers and men.
 In so doing he had to move across the open under heavy machine-gun, rifle and shell fire.
 He carried a wounded officer to a place of safety under very heavy fire.
 On another occasion he went some way in front of our advanced line and brought in a wounded man under continuous sniping and machine-gun fire.
 His heroism was the means of saving many lives, and provided a magnificent example of courage, cheerfulness, and determination to the fighting men in whose midst he was carrying out his splendid work.
 This gallant officer has since been killed in action.

 Ackroyd was subsequently killed on 11 August 1917 in Jargon Trench on the western edge of Glencorse Wood, Ypres, Belgium by a sniper.
-His second in command Private Albert Scriven wrote to Ackroyd's widow describing what happened:
+His second in command, Acting Corporal Albert Scriven, wrote to Ackroyd's widow describing what happened:

 “I was acting orderly corporal and on hearing the news I took a party of stretcher bearers but on arrival found he was dead.
 There were six other poor fellows in the same shell hole who met the same fate, it was a perfect death trap.
 He was visiting each company about 150 yds ahead of us to see if there were any wounded to attend to and was shot in the head by a sniper.”